xflr6/fileconfig/README.rst

 |PyPI version| |License| |Downloads|

-Fileconfig turns config file sections into Python objects.
-Create a class referring to an INI file specifying the arguments for the different instances to be created.
-Calling the class with the section name as parameter will return the instance with the parameters specified in the config section.
+Fileconfig turns config file sections into instances of your class.
+Create a class referring to an **INI file** collecting the arguments for the different instances to be created.
+Calling the class with the section name as parameter will return the instance with the parameters specified in the given section.

 Installation